 What is Windows Vault

 Windows Vault is placed inside the Control Panel > User Accounts and Family Safety > Credential Manager.
-The best part is that users can take the credentials with them whenever they get a new computer or have completely formatted the current machine.
+The best part is that users can take the credentials with them whenever they get a new computer or completely format the current machine.
 The backup can be stored in a safe place and restored whenever you start setting up the new machine.

-VaultPasswordView for Windows
+VaultPasswordView for Windows PC

 VaultPasswordView is a light program from Nirsoft that can be run to decrypt and display the password and other related data stored in the vault.
 Also, the tool can be used to decrypt the Windows Vault of your current system and also the backup files stored on the external hard drive.